State government AI initiatives

 The pace of change is striking, but speed alone is not the differentiator.
 When building AI teams in state agencies, the consistent finding across governments of every size is that sustainable AI adoption follows organizational infrastructure, not the other way around.
 The states mentioned in the examples below reflect that principle in action.

-- Pennsylvania ran a year-long ChatGPT Enterprise pilot with 175 employees across 14 agencies, with workers reporting savings of 95 to 105 minutes per day on high-usage days.1 The state then expanded access to more than 3,000 employees across 35 agencies and codified a Generative AI Governing Board in state regulation spanning the CIO, CISO, Chief Data Officer, Chief Privacy Officer, procurement, and workforce development, created by law, not an internal memo.2 The state is now hiring a Chief Data and AI Officer, deliberately merging two previously separate executive functions.
+- Pennsylvania ran a year-long ChatGPT Enterprise pilot with 175 employees across 14 agencies, with workers reporting savings of an average of 95 per day on high-usage days.1 The state then expanded access to more than 3,000 employees across 35 agencies.2 The state is now hiring a Chief Data and AI Officer, deliberately merging two previously separate executive functions.

 - New York created a statewide Chief AI Officer role, designed to span all agencies, not be anchored to one, and extend AI tools and training to a workforce of more than 100,000 employees.
 The role has already been refined and expanded since its creation, reflecting active organizational learning rather than a static job description.3